Smoozie/botsProject/README.md

 ## How to develop and test the bots
-NOTE: THIS CAN (CURRENTLY) ONLY BE DONE ON LINUX
+NOTE: THE BOTS CAN CURRENTLY ONLY BE TESTED ON LINUX!!
+You can develop just fine on Windows, but you can't test the bots on a Windows machine.

 Firstly, make sure that you have Python 3.10 installed.
 It is the default version on Ubuntu 22.04 & 22.10, Debian 11, and a few other distros.
 It is required by this project.